NASA-AMMOS/Landform/Xna/Readme.txt

 Anywhere new methods have been added to the class they are wrapped in a "CustomExtensions" region.

-ImageLib.Geometry.Extensions also contains extenion methods for convienence.
+ImageLib.Geometry.Extensions also contains extension methods for convienence.

 Handy website on quaternion to matrix for right and left handed